CabbageCrow/SlimeRancher-HandyUpgrades-Mod/README.md

 A Mod for Slime Rancher, which adds "Handy Upgrades".
 They shall make ranching easier and quicker.
 Another term would be "Quality of Life" (QOL).
 Only active in the game modes **Adventure** and **Casual**!

+## Feedback is welcome
+Please give me feedback to the Handy Upgrades, their prices and unlock conditions.
+Just drop by in the SR Wiki Discord and tag me: https://discord.gg/vv3szXr

 ## List of features
 #### Currently in beta testing:
    * Selective Suction